umakantsharmacedcoss/developer-documentation/source/includes/_api_rate_limiter.md

 ## API Rate limiter

 You can configure rate limiter cache in local.php
-By default, filesystem is used as :
+By default, filesystem is used as:
 ```php
 api_rate_limiter_cache => [
     'type'      => 'file_system',
 ],
 ```

-You can configure memcached server :
+You can configure memcached server:
 ```php
 'api_rate_limiter_cache' => [
     'memcached' => [